fingerprintjs/fingerprintjs-android/README.md

 Simple lightweight library for device-identifying and fingerprinting, fully written in Kotlin.
 Crash-free.

 Makes an application user identifier from available identifiers and device fingerprints.
-Unlike cookies and local storage, these identifiers remain the same after reinstalling or clear application data.
+Unlike cookies and local storage, these identifiers remain the same after reinstalling or clearing application data.

 Enjoy!